nikhilgautam96/P-11/Javascript/Notes/Promises.md

     ```
 - The `.then()` function takes callback function as an argument that we want to execute after promise fulfills, and the `argument function` takes `value` property as parameter.
 - The `.then()` function itself returns a new promise by default, with the `[[PromiseResult]]: undefined`.
-- If we return nothing from the callback function then a `default promise is created and returned` and it will look something like;
+- If we return nothing from the callback function then a `default promise is created and returned with value undefined` and it will look something like;
 ```js
 // Promise {<fulfilled>: undefined}
 //   [[Prototype]]: Promise